thamar-solorio/acl-pub/camera-ready-faq.md

    [TeX live](http://www.tug.org/texlive/) (TeX Live 2014 is
    available).

--  How do I ensure that my file is correctly formatted?</h2>
+-  How do I ensure that my file is correctly formatted?

    - [Make sure the paper is US Letter-sized](#format-size")
    - [Adjust the margin offsets when uploading](#format-margins)